Creating Christ Followers

 - Unconnected friends may be friends who are not yet Christians or Christian friends who are not actively engaged in growing as a disciple.

-- Who feels led to share the gospel with an unconnected friend?
+- Who is feeling led to share the gospel with an unconnected friend?

 - See Sharing the Gospel on the home page of the Christ United app.